gavin1970/Chizl.TextConverter/README.md

 ﻿# Chizl.TextConverter
-Just starting on this project, but currently supports (csv, tab, semicolon, fixed length column) text files and stores them into a DataTable.
+Just starting on this project, but currently supports the following text files and stores them into a DataTable.
+- Boolean
+- Byte[]
+- DateTime
+- Decimal
+- Guid
+- Int64
+- String
+- TimeSpan

-.NETCore Demo console included.
+A .NET6 Core console Demo included.

 ## Future
 - Add save DataTable to csv, json, tab-delimited, semicolon-delimited, and more to come....

 ## Written in
-Visual Studio 2022 Professional
+- Visual Studio 2022 Professional on Win11

 ## Supports
 - netstandard2.0